OSGConnect/tutorial-dagman-intermediate/additional_examples/RescueDAG/README.md

 In this example the RIGHT node has failed for some reason.
 This notice of node failure can be found in both the rescue file and the `<DAG File>.dagman.out` log file.
-The RIGHT node's working directory `right` should shine more information on what went wrong.
+The RIGHT node's working directory `right` should provide more information on what went wrong.
 Looking at the job's standard error (`.err`) file it states:

 ```